maksskuza/colorms/README.md

 Heroku server may take up to a minute to load, if it hasn't been used before.

-For start you can either create your own account via register page or login on test account:
+To start, you can either create your own account via register page or login on test account:
-Username: test
+Username: `test`
-Password: Color.test
+Password: `Color.test`

 ## Usage